72-Hours to Discover Bath, UK

 Wander down Walcott Street to the Hudson Bar & Grill.
 Voted number three in the UK Top 10 Steakhouses, they specialize in delicious dry-aged prime steak.
 I definitely recommend arriving before 7 pm to receive the early bird menu, and upgrade to the truffle fries – you won’t regret it!

 Begin your day with a free walking tour from the Mayor of Bath Honorary Guides.
-Be sure to have your walking shoes ready for this fantastic tour which takes roughly two hours.
+Be sure to have your walking shoes ready as this fantastic tour takes roughly two hours.
 Then take a stroll along No.1 Royal Crescent, home to the Royal Crescent museum that offers a snapshot of Georgian life.

 Bath’s art and culture scene is home to many museums and has something for everyone.
 The city’s first public art gallery, the Holburne Museum, showcases fine and decorative arts built around the collection of Sir William Holburne.

 As the day draws to a close, finish off with a soak in the rooftop pool of Thermae Bath Spa.
-It is the only day spa in the UK where you can bathe in natural thermal water, offering spectacular views at night, that are also incredibly romantic if you’re traveling with your partner.
+It is the only day spa in the UK where you can bathe in natural thermal water, offering spectacular views at night that are also incredibly romantic if you’re traveling with your partner.

 To make sure you haven’t missed anything, head over to the Hop on, Hop off bus stop located in front of the Abbey and do a tour around the city.
 There are two tours to decide from, so if you feel like you have graduated from tourist to local expert, there is also a tour that explores the surrounding areas.
 To finish your stay in Bath, check out the latest show at the Theatre Royal, a great way to wind down on your final evening.